MORE ABOUT MIKE… His Resume & FAQ’s

 What materials does Mike use?

 As a sculptor and designer, Mike generally needs competence with all media.
-Hand-carving wood, cedar, pine and fir are his personal favorites.
+Hand-carving wood is his personal favorite.
 Most of Mike’s smaller figures are sculpted in polymer clay.
 He carves his larger pieces in wood.
-His favorite is Western Red Cedar because it’s native to his Pacific Northwest home, it’s very lightweight, easy to carve and has good natural preservative qualities.
-Lately Mike is doing more 3D-modeling to involve 3D-printing with different plastics and polymers.
+His favorite is Western Red Cedar because it’s native to his home, lightweight and easy to carve with natural preservative qualities.

 Resume